Please note that Internet Explorer is incompatible with this site.

 International Medicine

-This concentration aims to advance students' knowledge of global health, encourage global approaches to health care delivery, and enhance understanding of geographical and cultural diversity so that their clinical skills and research acumen become global tools when practicing medicine.
+This concentration aims to advance students' knowledge of global health, encourage global approaches to health care delivery, and enhance understanding of geographies and culture so that their clinical skills and research acumen become global tools when practicing medicine.
 Students will have the opportunity to complete an international research project, and/or clinical rotation, and/or field experience by their fourth year.

 Curriculum